shamli-nishad/kafka-learn/README.md

 # Vending Machine Telemetry System

-This project consists of two microservices to handle telemetry data from vending machines.
+This is a sample project to learn the basics of Kafka.
+This project consists of two microservices:

-## Architecture
-1. **Telemetry Producer**: Receives telemetry data via REST API and sends it to a Kafka topic (`vending-telemetry`).
+1. Telemetry Producer: Receives telemetry data via REST API and sends it to a Kafka topic (`vending-telemetry`).
-2. **Telemetry Consumer**: Consumes data from Kafka and persists it to a SQL Server database.
+2. Telemetry Consumer: Consumes data from Kafka and persists it to a SQL Server database.

 ## Prerequisites
 - Java 8+